pnnl/mercat/README.md

 - default: still provide .fa,.ffn, .fna, .fasta as input and do nucleotide mercat.

 what about .fastq for -q option ??

+---TODO---

+Graphs -> 0 to 100% or 0 to 1

+when chunking an input file - delete all chunked summary csv's and save the merged to disk

+way things are named _protein _nucleotide, etc